 Preservation of Dual Banking System

 NCSL is committed to the preservation of the dual banking system.
-The dual system enables state governments to apply laws and regulations to banks and thrifts that serve the needs of local economies and that respond to the values and concerns of local citizens.
-In recognition of the advantages of the dual system to the public and to the health of the financial services industry, NCSL opposes any efforts by the federal government to restrict state authority to charter, supervise, or regulate the powers of state chartered banks and thrifts.
+The dual banking system enables state governments to apply laws and regulations to state-chartered banks, thrifts, and non-bank financial services, including financial technology entities that serve the needs of local economies and that respond to the values and concerns of local citizens.
+In recognition of the advantages of the dual banking system to the public and to the health of the financial services industry, NCSL opposes any efforts by the federal government to restrict state authority to charter, supervise, or regulate the powers of state-chartered banks, thrifts, and non-bank financial services, including financial technology entities.
 NCSL opposes any federal attempts to tax state banks for federal oversight services already performed by the appropriate state banking agencies and departments.
-Nonetheless, NCSL recognizes that the states have a duty to use their powers responsibly and in a way that does not endanger the deposit insurance system and thereby the nation's financial stability.
-NCSL acknowledges congressional efforts in the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) to limit the unchecked preemption efforts by the Office of the Comptroller of the Currency (OCC) of state financial consumer protections.
-NCSL urges continued congressional vigilance of the OCC and asks the secretary of the Treasury to ensure that the spirit of the Dodd-Frank Act in ensuring the states’ role in protecting consumers is not diminished in regulations establishing the new Consumer Financial Protection Bureau.
+NCSL recognizes that the states have a duty to use their powers responsibly and in a way that does not endanger the deposit insurance system and the nation’s financial stability.

 Federal Regulatory Consolidation